arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.25.16
+In the original Old Testament (I think), Cain's sacrifice was put forward with less good will than Abel's: "Abel, a generous shepherd, offered the fattest of his sheep as an oblation to God.
+But Cain, a miserly farmer, offered only a bunch of grass and some worthless seeds to him" (Wikipedia).
+However, in the Old Testament Narratives (Old English Poems which I'm actually reading for class), this detail is omitted.
+The entire recounting is quite sparse; if I didn't know it was so important, I wouldn't think it was so important.

 ### 10.24.16
 *Sic transit gloria mundi* - thus passes the glory of the world.
 Another